-I had the most profound experience with my little Granddaughter this past summer that showed me that we humans are meant to create meaning around what happens to/for us.
-Even 2 years olds naturally feel the need to do this.
+I had the most profound experience with my little Granddaughter, Brooklyn one summer that showed me that we are meant to create meaning around what happens to/for us.
+Even 2 years olds naturally feel the need to integrate soul lessons.

 I’ll never forget what happened after the initial shock wore off.
 For the next few days, Brooklyn asked me the same question repeatedly, “Nana, what happened to me?”

 She had an instinctual need to create meaning around what happened to her.
 It’s like her little soul knew what it needed.
 She needed to create meaning so she could integrate the experience and then move on.